christopherkenny/jot/cran-comments.md

 ## Resubmission

-* Change "F" in title to "f"
+* Change "F" in title to "f" for CRAN-respected title case.
+* Fix language that used package name as a noun in the description.
+* This package does not have a corresponding publication.
+It is designed as a helper to support reproducible projects, not a separate workflow.

 ## Test environments